 This article is the third in a series about George Boman, a Civil War veteran.
 The first article is about his origins in Tennessee and his Civil War service.
 The second article begins with his arrival in Seattle in 1875.
 In this article we will see the activities of George Boman in Seattle in the 1880s.
 Throughout the 1880s, Boman prospered with real estate and business investments.

 Mary Selleck Seymour

-The Selleck’s daughter Mary Seymour, age 28, had decided to leave her husband in 1882 and for about a year she had been back at the Cherry Creek farm near Duvall, east King County, with her parents.
+The Selleck’s daughter Mary Seymour, age 28, had decided to leave her husband in 1882, and for about a year she had been back living with her parents at the Cherry Creek farm near Duvall, east King County.

 When William Seymour & Mary were first married, they had lived in the Duvall community but after baby Ralph was born in 1881, William Seymour moved his family over to the Port Townsend area.
 Mary was unhappy and returned home with her baby in 1882.
 In November 1883, when the Selleck family moved from their Cherry Creek farm to Seattle, Mary went with them.
 When they arrived by boat at Seattle, George Boman met them at the downtown Seattle waterfront dock and took them to his house.